PhilMaddox/CR10-E3V3-Marlin-firmware/README.md

 This firmware is based on the Marlin 2.1.1 release version and was created to support a user on Discord

 The BLT version is based on the 5 pin probe socket being used and the Z endstop being removed

+I have included the configuration.h & configuration_adv.h files used for compiling Marlin 2.1.1